 Prerequisite knowledge requirements

 Your quantitative experience should typically include topics such as advanced calculus, probability, statistics and linear algebra.

 Complete our online Maths test to determine if you are suitable to apply for the programme.

-GMAT is not required for MSc Business Analytics, but a well-balanced GMAT result with 650 or higher overall and a good result in the quantitative reasoning section will add weight to you application.
+GMAT is not required for MSc Business Analytics, but a well-balanced GMAT result on the 90th percentile or higher overall and a good result in the quantitative reasoning section will add weight to your application.

 Quantitative Experience Statement

 You should use the Quantitative Experience Statement on the application form to list the most advanced quantitative courses that you have taken in your academic career to date and to provide brief examples of the relevant topics covered by the programme.
 Alternatively, if you have gained quantitative experience through work experience, please describe this in the Quantitative Experience Statement.

 MSc Business Analytics includes modules where you will be using programming languages such as SQL, R, and Python, so previous experience of using these or an interest in coding and programming will add weight to your application.